Beats Solo 4 Headphones Review

 0.53 dB

-The passive soundstage performance of these on-ears is poor, but that's to be expected from on-ear headphones.
-Unlike over-ears, they have reduced interaction with your outer ear, which needs activation by sound to give you a more out-of-head soundstage.
-Instead, sound feels like it's coming from inside your head, and the soundstage itself seems narrow.
+These on-ear headphones don't produce audio that interacts with your outer ear, which needs activation by sound to give you a more out-of-head soundstage.
+Sound doesn't feel like it's coming from two speakers in a room but from inside your head.
 Since they're closed-back headphones, they also have trouble creating an open and spacious sound.

 0.9